What Can AI Identify from a Photo?

 • Recognize plants and garden issues: Photo-based plant lookup can suggest a plant name, common houseplant type, weed category, or possible pest clue.
 It works best when leaves, stems, flowers, and growth pattern are visible.

 • Check products and shopping matches: Visual search can identify shoes, bags, furniture, appliances, packaged goods, and product models from logos, silhouettes, barcodes, or labels.
-People often turn to photo-based lookup when text search returns too many irrelevant results.
+Image-based identification can narrow answers faster than typing vague descriptions into a search box.

 • Read text, labels, and signs: Many scanners can detect printed words on menus, signs, tags, boxes, serial plates, and labels.
 Sharp focus matters because small gray text, glare, curved bottles, and angled photos reduce OCR accuracy.